smarvin/gl-copy-site/docs/topic-five.md

 ---

 The Bulk API allows creating or updating tasks in batches.
+Use batch at your own discretion.

 ### Example:
 ```